fordplnes/fordplnes/README.md

 <p align="center">
 keep your ships far away from me, thanks. i don't like hearing about most of them.

-<p align="center"> i don't roleplay, so please don't expect me to act in character, thank you. i block bill cosplayers for fun.
+<p align="center"> i don't roleplay, so please don't expect me to act in character, thank you.
 </p>

+<p align="center"> i block any bill cosplayers on sight. </p>